The Best European Country to Start a Business According to Your Profile

 Minimum Investment: Between £50,000 to £200,000 should be available for investment in a bank account.
 Plus, the participants must prove they have funds enough to pay their own expenses for at least three months.

-- The visas are awarded on a points-based system, and successful applicants must score full 95/95 points.
+- The visas are awarded on a points-based system, and successful applicants must score a full 95/95 points.

 - There should be a letter of recommendation from recognized institutions listed by the government.